Azure/batch-shipyard/recipes/CNTK-CPU-Infiniband-IntelMPI/README.md

 `alfpark/cntk:2.1-cpu-1bitsgd-py36-intelmpi-refdata`.
 Please note that the `docker_images` in the Global Configuration should match this image name.
-* `resource_files` should contain the `set_up_task.sh` script that is
-responsible of activating the cntk environment and sourcing the intel mpi vars.
 * `multi_instance` property must be defined
   * `num_instances` should be set to `pool_specification_vm_count_dedicated`,
     `pool_specification_vm_count_low_priority`, `pool_current_dedicated`, or